 This article covers the basics of your billing cycle, due dates, invoices, making payments, upgrading and cancelling your station.

 When you sign up for a paid Live365 Broadcaster account, you are issued an invoice right away.
 You are paying for your month of Broadcaster use in advance.
-The fees that you pay cover access to your Live365 Broadcaster station, all your internet radio licensing fees for the upcoming month with ASCAP, BMI, SESAC, SOCAN and Re:Sound, as well as the required SoundExchange royalty reporting.
+The fees that you pay cover access to your Live365 Broadcaster station, all your internet radio licensing fees for the upcoming month with ASCAP, BMI, SESAC, SOCAN, Re:Sound, PPL, and PRS for Music, as well as the required SoundExchange royalty reporting.
 Unfortunately, because Live365 pays for all of your music licensing fees at the beginning of each month, we cannot give you any refund if you cancel your service before the end of your billing cycle.

 The Live365 billing cycle repeats monthly.
 If your billing cycle starts on March 3rd, for example, your subsequent billing cycle will start on April 3rd.
 This means that you are licensed to broadcast from March 3rd through the end of April 2nd.
 Two weeks prior to the end of your billing cycle, you will receive the invoice for the subsequent month.

 Your payment is due at 6:00 AM, Eastern Time, on the morning of the due date.
 If your bank is in a different timezone, the payment will be processed at the equivalent time as 6 AM in the Eastern timezone (3 AM in California).